CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

 Throughout the world, many inventions happen in scientific laboratories.
-While the scientists appreciate these new ideas and inventions, awarded for the efforts, the common people can't use these inventions.
+While the scientists appreciate these new ideas and inventions, receive awards for the efforts, the common people can't use these inventions.

-Until and unless someone cracks a way to produce an invention on a large scale, and at a cost affordable to people, and make it user-friendly so that people can actually use it in their lives, it is of no use.
-Till then it remains only in the laboratories and the patent books.
+Their inventions remain in the laboratories and the patent books.
+Until someone cracks a way to produce their invention on a large scale, at a cost affordable to people, and make it user-friendly so that people can actually use it in their lives.

-Computing technology was there in the world for a long time.
-Only universities and big corporations were using it.
-Entrepreneurs like Steve Jobs and Steve Wozniak brought that technology to use for common people in the market.
-They created the user-friendly screens, icons, introduced mouse and made computers useful to a large number of people outside the academia.
+Computing technology was available for a long time.
+But confined in universities and big corporations.
+Entrepreneurs like Steve Jobs and Wozniak brought that technology to use for common people in the market.
+They created the user-friendly operating system, screens, icons, introduced mouse and made computers useful to a large number of people outside the academia.

 This journey from invention to the practical solutions in the market is the innovation in its purest form.
 There are many inventions, patented but not serving mankind.
 Innovators apply their vision and skills to bring it to the masses.

-Now this journey might mean many new inventions.
+Now this journey leads to many new inventions.
 Creation of new machines, devices, applications.
 It also involves connecting the dots between available resources and solutions, developing and packaging them in such a way that these technologies become useful and add value to the life and business of the users.

 Innovation adds value.
 Real value.
 Their impact is felt not just on the business and the market, but also on the healthcare, lifestyle, and the financial well-being of the society.
 Innovators create a better future by making the present more productive and useful.